maxpou/maxpou.fr/_drafts/immutability-js.md

 🎉 Tadaaa!

 Well...
-I have a bad news: JSON for **JavaScript** Stantard Object Notation* is a **language agnostic format**.
+I have a bad news: JSON for **JavaScript** Standard Object Notation* is a **language agnostic format**.
 Yes.
 Really!

 > It does not attempt to impose ECMAScript’s internal data representations on other programming languages.
 — **[Final draft of the TC39 “The JSON Data Interchange Format” standard](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)** *(look at the introduction)*

 After, it's makes sence.
 Ruby/Scala/Python/PHP/... should not implement some Javascript specificities such as Symbols, undefined... or even the functions!

 **How are handle non-stringifiable types?**